 Get down to the game early and come and meet Harry!
 He always likes having his photo taken with you and will even sign autographs if you are lucky.

 A bit about football

 Football matches last 90 minutes and are played in two halves of 45 minutes each.

 At the end of the first half there is a 'half-time' break of 15 minutes that allows fans time to go and get a drink or a bite to eat from our refreshment kiosks around the ground.

-Each team is comprised of 11 players (including one goalkeeper) and each team is allowed to make three substitutes from the five additional players available on the bench.
+Each team is comprised of 11 players (including one goalkeeper) and each team is allowed to make three substitutes from the seven additional players available on the bench.

 The winner of each league match will have three points added to their season total.
 If the match ends in a draw, both teams are awarded a point.

 Take a look as Harry the Hornet takes a tour of the Family Stand at Vicarage Road: